 5. Sales and marketing are disconnected.

-Check out the first post below to see if your business needs outbound to come out on top.
+Check out the first post below to see if your SaaS needs outbound to come out on top.

 Your salesperson is talented, smart, and hard-working.
 But chances are their scattered schedule is sparse of those Grade-A meetings.
 And no meetings mean no deals.
 So, where the heck is everything going wrong?